-A supervisory committee shall be appointed for each candidate in accordance with General Regulations, Supervision of the School of Graduate Studies.
+- A supervisory committee shall be appointed for each student in accordance with General Regulations, Supervision of the School of Graduate Studies.

 Note: Other courses may be required based on recommendations by the student’s supervisory committee.

-A full-time course load for a doctoral student is three courses per term, with each course taking approximately 15-20 hours of time per week.
+A full-time course load for a doctoral student is three courses per term, with each course requiring approximately 15-20 hours of time per week.

-Candidates shall submit to a comprehensive examination in accordance with General Regulations, Comprehensive Examinations of the School of Graduate Studies.
+Students shall submit to a comprehensive examination in accordance with General Regulations, Comprehensive Examinations of the School of Graduate Studies.
 The comprehensive examination will consist of a written component and an oral component.
-The examination will normally be scheduled in the second semester of the second year of the program, but no later than the end of the student's seventh semester in the program.
+The examination will normally be scheduled on completion of course work but no later than the end of the student's seventh semester in the program.

-Candidates must submit a written dissertion research proposal for presentation to the School, normally within six weeks of completion of the comprehensive examinations, but no later than the end of the seventh semester of the program.
+Students must submit a written dissertion research proposal for presentation to the School, normally within three months of completion of the comprehensive examinations.

 Candidates must submit a dissertation, examined and defended in accordance with General Regulations, Theses and Reports of the School of Graduate Studies.